 The Reacher soundtrack includes music by Howlin’ Wolf, Patsy Cline and Blind Blake.
-This info article contains spoilers for Nick Santora’s Amazon Prime series.
+This info article contains spoilers and song details for Nick Santora’s Amazon Prime series.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Reacher season 1 stars Alan Ritchson as the title character, a U.S. Army veteran who gets arrested for murder in Georgia.
 Malcolm Goodwin and Willa Fitzgerald co-star as Oscar Finlay and Roscoe Fitzgerald, respectively; two police officers who investigate a counterfeiting conspiracy.
 Composer Tony Morales (Elena of Avalor) scored the thriller series; music supervisor Mike Caroleo (Station Eleven) assisted with the featured needle-drop tunes.
 Here’s every song in Reacher season 1, an adaptation of Lee Child’s 1997 novel Killing Floor.